candynova/Athena-Executor/README.md

 - [Contact](#-contact)

 ## 🎮 Introduction
-Welcome to **Athena Executor** – your ultimate solution for executing Roblox scripts effortlessly.
-Whether you're enhancing gameplay, testing new functions, or developing features, Athena makes it easy and efficient.
+Welcome to **KRNL Executor** – the go-to solution for running Roblox scripts with ease.
+Whether you're fine-tuning gameplay, testing functions, or developing new content, KRNL makes scripting simple and effective.

-## ✨ Key Features
+## ✨ Features
-Why choose **Athena Executor**?
+Why pick **KRNL Executor**?
-- ⚙️ **Advanced Script Execution:** Supports even the most complex scripts.
+- ⚙️ **Robust Script Execution:** Handles advanced and complex scripts smoothly.
-- 🚀 **Optimized Performance:** Smooth, lag-free experience every time.
+- 🚀 **High Performance:** Enjoy a lag-free and optimized experience.
-- 🧭 **User-Friendly Interface:** Clean and straightforward UI.
+- 🧭 **Intuitive Interface:** Minimalistic and easy-to-navigate UI.
-- 🛡️ **Secure & Reliable:** Built with stability and safety as priorities.
+- 🛡️ **Secure & Stable:** Engineered for safety and reliability.
-- 🔄 **Regularly Updated:** Always compatible with the latest Roblox builds.
+- 🔄 **Frequent Updates:** Stays in sync with the latest Roblox patches.

 ## 🚀 How to Use
-After installation, just follow these steps:
+Once installed, follow these steps:
-1. Open **Athena Executor** from the folder where it was extracted.
+1. Launch **KRNL Executor** from the extracted folder.
-2. **Log in (if prompted):** Enter your Roblox credentials to unlock full features.
+2. **Log in (if required):** Use your Roblox credentials to unlock all features.
-3. **Load a Script:** Choose an existing one or create a new custom script.
+3. **Open a Script:** Choose a pre-made script or write your own.
-4. **Click Execute:** Run your script and watch it in action.
+4. **Click Execute:** Run your script instantly.
-5. **Enjoy the Experience:** Customize and enhance your Roblox sessions with ease!
+5. **Enjoy:** Modify and enhance your Roblox experience effortlessly!

 ## 🤝 Contribute
-We welcome contributions!
-Whether it’s reporting bugs, suggesting features, or submitting pull requests—your input helps make **Athena Executor** even better.
+Contributions are always welcome!
+Whether you're fixing bugs, suggesting improvements, or submitting pull requests, your support helps make **KRNL Executor** even better.

 ## 📢 Contact
-Need help or want to stay updated?
+Need assistance or want to stay in the loop?
-Join our **[official Discord community](https://discord.gg/Athena)** for support, news, and discussions.
+Join our **[official Discord community](https://discord.gg/KRNL)** for support, updates, and community interaction.